 - Cloud Data warehouse

 Database and table-space backup images are automatically compressed and encrypted.
 Additionally, backup images are also encrypted using AES in CBC mode with 256-bit keys.

 - Cloudant NoSQL DB

-in a dedicated environment where a customer can get a dedicated Cloudant
+Cloudant is available on Bluemix in a shared environment where users are provided accounts on a shared Cloudant Cluster.
+Cloudant is also available in a dedicated environment where a customer can get a dedicated Cloudant cluster.

 - IBM DB2 on Cloud